apt cta

 Whatever your reasons, choosing to make an adoption plan doesn’t lessen the fact that you’re a mother or father.
 You recognize the need for someone else to parent your child.
 It is selfless, loving, and challenging at the same time.

-There are three different adoption plans depending on how much privacy an expectant mother wants.
+There are three types of communication, depending on how much privacy an expectant mother wants.
 You choose the plan that is best for you.
+CFS waiting families are expected to be open to communication after placement.

 Open Adoption